top of page

 I was overwhelmed by the response.

-I had always planned to put any poems I received in a poetry memorial anthology for the school community and when the time was right, I would give the book to the family along with keepsakes of what the children had made in class.
+I had always planned to put any poems I received in a poetry memorial anthology for the school community, and when the time was right, I would give the book to the family along with keepsakes of what the children had made in class.
+As the quality, kindness, and depth of the words became apparent, I felt I had to offer this powerful collection of poetry as a resource for any other child, friend, or family who may have experienced loss.

-Some are poems for young children and some are for older children.
-Some were written as a response to the tragic news and some are poems that the poets had already written.
-Some deal with bereavement directly whilst others explore empathy, hope and the momentary joys we experience in life.
+Some are poems for young children, and some are for older children.
+Some were written as a response to the tragic news and others were poems already written.
+Some deal with bereavement directly, whilst others explore empathy, hope, and the momentary joys we experience in life.
 All of the poems offer glimmers of light.

-So here it is, what I hope will be a lasting legacy to Zayn, Amani, Mum and Dad: a legacy that in some small way can help other children and families coming to terms with the pain of loss and the forever memories people plant in our minds.
+I am so grateful to all the poets who sent me their words to use in this anthology, which I hope will be a lasting legacy to Zayn, Amani, Mum, and Dad: a legacy that in some small way can help other children and families come to terms with the pain of loss and the forever memories people plant in our minds.

 Still